Gerald Boland: In cabinet

 Following the 1932 general election, Fianna Fáil formed a new government.
 Boland was appointed Government Chief Whip, a position which allowed him to attend cabinet meetings but not vote at them.

 Fianna Fáil remained in power with an increased mandate following the 1933 general election and Boland was promoted to the position of Minister for Posts and Telegraphs.
-In spite of being the Minister in charge of the postal service, Boland did not own a telephone until some time later.
+Despite being the Minister in charge of the postal service, Boland did not own a telephone until some time later.
 During his tenure, the postal service made considerable progress.
 It was also during this time that the Post Office became a paying concern.
 During his time as minister, Boland oversaw a major expansion of the telephone service in Ireland, improvements in the transmission capacity of Radio Éireann, and construction of new provincial post offices and a new central postal sorting office.

 Boland was acting minister of Justice briefly for a time when P. J. Ruttledge was ill.
 It was during this time that Boland declared the Irish Republican Army a proscribed organisation.

-A cabinet reshuffle in 1936 saw Boland become Minister for Lands, before later taking on responsibility for Fisheries.
-As Minister for Lands Boland introduced a land act in 1939 which reformed land distribution.
-The act broadened the criteria by which the state could take control over undeveloped land while offering the tenant of the land more favourable terms of compensation.
-Boland was critical of Lemass' policy of centralising industrial development in Dublin, he instead wished to see a more decentralised economy based around food production.
+A cabinet reshuffle in 1936 saw Boland become Minister for Lands.
+The Land Act 1939 which reformed land distribution, broadening the criteria by which the state could take control over undeveloped land while offering the tenant of the land more favourable terms of compensation.
+Boland was critical of the policy of the Minister for Industry and Commerce, Seán Lemass, of centralising industrial development in Dublin; Boland instead wished to see a more decentralised economy based around food production.
 The differing viewpoint caused a rift between Boland and Lemass, but despite this Boland favoured Lemass's policy of state intervention in the economy over Seán MacEntee's more Laissez-faire approach.

 In 1937 Boland was highly vocal during the drafting of a new constitution of Ireland by Fianna Fáil against any word which would have given the Catholic Church special status, something heavily considered at the time.
 Boland declared that if the constitution elevated the position of the Catholic Church above others, it would be sectarian, anti-republican, and a hindrance to any prospects of Irish reunification.
-As a compromise, the term ‘special relationship’ was used in the final version of the draft.
+As a compromise, the term "special position" was used in the approved text of the Constitution.